 Don’t let shipping furniture across the border to Canada stress you out.
 It’s just as easy as shipping domestically.
 Canada is a highly accessible country, especially from the US.
 You can choose a few shipping options: air, sea, land via train, or truck.

-Beyond the mode of transport, costs associated with shipping furniture are also influenced by the location of the cargo, its size and weight, the origin and destination of your shipment, and seasonal demand changes.
+Beyond the mode of transport, furniture shipping costs are also influenced by the location of the cargo, its size and weight, the origin and destination of your shipment, and seasonal demand changes.
 Before moving any cross-border freight, you’ll want to get a quote from several carriers.

-Before you get ready to move your shipment into Canada, you should familiarize yourself with shipping.
+Before you get ready to move your furniture shipment into Canada, you should familiarize yourself with shipping.
 For example, used mattresses are on Canada’s restricted and prohibited items list.
-Check out our Canadian shipping guide to learn more about what can and can’t cross the border.
+Check out our Canadian shipping guide to learn more about what furniture can and can’t be shipped across the border.

 Shipping office furniture